lalith050101/GST-Billing-App/README.md

 The application contains products page to list all available products in the store.
 The app provides adding, updating or deletion of a product.

-Also,the application provides add products to cart and billing of product which can be printed or downloaded as PDF.
+Also,the application provides facility of adding products to cart and billing of cart products which can be printed or downloaded as PDF.

 ## Demo: